acend/tekton-basics-training/content/en/docs/04_docker/04_docker-builds.md

 ## Task {{% param sectionnumber %}}.6: Create the docker image

 We have now a pipeline with a task that clones a git repository to our workspace.
 It is your job now to alter the pipeline to build a docker container with the predefined **Task**/**ClusterTask** called *buildah*.
 You can read the documentation again on the [Tekton Hub](https://hub.tekton.dev/tekton/task/buildah).
+Deploy it if needed.

 The buildah task is available as Cluster Task: